 Gacha games can be very, very addictive.

 This is both their biggest benefit and their biggest drawback.

 To explain the appeal of gacha, we need to dive into gameplay psychology.

-The most prominent attraction of the gacha system comes from the excitement it causes.
-When some players roll a gacha, they experience a thrill and adrenaline rush.
+The most luring part of the gacha system comes from the excitement it causes.
+When some players roll a gacha, they experience a thrill and an adrenaline rush.
 These emotions could be compared to scratching a lottery ticket, opening a gift, or gambling.

 Considering all of this, it comes as no surprise that gacha games are as popular and successful as they are.

 You might think developers utilize gacha mechanics only to make players purchase more.
 That’s certainly the one of the main goals, but it’s not

 The gacha system is frequently criticized for being gambling in disguise.